-Hardware Interrupts In Windows 8
+What is Hardware Interrupts in Windows 11/10

-According to the blog posted on MSDN, the interval wherein Windows waits for F8 interrupt is reduced to less than 200 milliseconds and thus, the chances of it detecting the F8 interrupt is extremely low.
+According to the blog posted on MSDN, the interval wherein Windows waits for the F8 interrupt is reduced to less than 200 milliseconds and thus, the chances of it detecting the F8 interrupt is extremely low.

-Earlier, it was the hardware interrupts – pressing DEL for BIOS, F8 or F2 for boot menu – that helped computers take the necessary action.
-Now it is the software that boots so fast – making the use of advanced technologies – that your chances of making use of hardware interrupts are very low.
+Earlier, it was the hardware interrupts – pressing DEL for BIOS, F8 or F2 for the boot menu – that helped computers take the necessary action.
+Now it is the software that boots so fast – making use of advanced technologies – that your chances of making use of hardware interrupts are very low.

 With that in mind, another question pops up.
-If we cannot use F8 to bring out the Windows Boot Menu or even pressing DEL to reach BIOS, how can we make the necessary changes to the BIOS or boot into the Safe Mode for troubleshooting and other purposes?
+If we cannot use F8 to bring out the Windows Boot Menu or even press DEL to reach BIOS, how can we make the necessary changes to the BIOS or boot into the Safe Mode for troubleshooting and other purposes?

-The Advanced Boot Options or Menu In Windows 8
+Advanced Boot Options in Windows 11/10

 - Loading another operating system